Lifting call centre productivity

 The major insight from this study is that the single most important predictor of team success is team communication.
 As an example, they show that the number of face-to-face exchanges between team members accounts for around 35% variation in team performance.
 This is great confirmation of UGM research that highlights the importance of communication (specifically including listening as the MIT study does) on team success.

 The MIT team has deepened insights and replicated findings over the past 7 years, in 21 different organisations, involving 2,500 people for up to six weeks at a time.
-So, the research is rock solid!
+So, the research is rock solid.

 Researchers used ground breaking electronic ‘social badges’ to gather unique data about exchanges between people.
 About the size of a deck of cards, the badges are worn around the neck, collecting over 100 data points per minute.
 For example, they detect proximity to other badges, non-verbal gestures and aspects of conversation – but not the content of the communication.

-The research has identified three key elements of communication that predict expected level of team success.
+Three key communications factors The research has identified three key elements of communication that predict expected level of team success.
 These are energy, engagement and exploration.
 Patterns for success vary little, irrespective of team type or goal.
 Let’s take a closer look at each aspect.

 First, ‘energy’ measures the number and nature of exchanges between individuals in the team.
 A single exchange is a comment and some acknowledgement back (for example, a nod of the head).
 In team settings there will be many of these.
 Energy levels vary within teams.
 Routine type meetings have lower energy than those where someone mentions a discovery or an opportunity.